 NB.
 The starting chain includes a turning chain, so each following row will be 211 stitches, and don’t forget to work a turning chain at the end of each row!

 Chloe's gradient temperature blanket colours

-If you, like me, would prefer a blanket that stays in one theme of colours - like blues, or greens, this is the selection I have chosen to create my blanket, in Paintbox Yarns Simply DK.
+If you, like me, would prefer a blanket that stays in one theme of colours - like blues, or greens, this is the selection I have chosen to create my blanket, in Paintbox Yarns Simply DK, but it also works in Paintbox Yarns Cotton DK.
 You can choose any shades you like to illustrate the colour changes - so this is your chance to make your temperature blanket unique!